thecheetahcat/github-client/README.md

-# GitHub Account Manager (GHClient)
+# github-client

-This Python-based GitHub Account Manager allows you to easily manage multiple GitHub accounts, switch between them, and create new repositories in specified directories.
-It interacts with the GitHub CLI (`gh`) and helps automate common GitHub operations.
+github-client utilizes the GitHub CLI (`gh`) to easily manage multiple GitHub accounts and automate common GitHub operations.

 ## Features
-- Check current GitHub authentication status.
-- Switch between multiple GitHub accounts.
-- Initialize new repositories in any directory and push them to GitHub.
+- Initialize new repositories with the correct account author
-- Customize repository visibility (public/private).
+- More to come...
+Including setting up **SSH** keys and adding them to the config file

 ## Prerequisites
 This tool is designed for **Linux** and **macOS** systems (although it might work on Windows with adjustments).